Most drowning victims among under 5-year-olds are 2 to 4-year-olds.

 Designate a backyard pool lifeguard.

-An adult must always supervise children using a pool - in-ground, above-ground or wading pool.
-If one adult must be absent for a moment, designate a replacement or close the pool until someone can assume supervisory duties.
+An adult must always supervise children using a pool.
+All types of pools require supervision, including in-ground, above-ground and wading/kiddie pools.
+If one adult must be absent for a moment, make sure another adult is ready to take over supervision, or clear and close the pool until supervision can resume.

 :::